northbright/Notes/macos/install-macos-sonoma-on-unsupported-mac-for-china-users.md

   * It'll Download the macOS Installer to `/Applications`
   * It Requires to Input User Password to Extract the Installer and  Download is Done
   * Click "NO" When It Ask "Create macOS Installer?"
-    * If we click "Yes" and it will erase the partition / macOS installer for latest macOS(e.g. macOS Sonoma).
+    * If we click "Yes" and it will erase the partition / macOS installer for macOS Sonoma.
 We just use "Create macOS Installer" to download the installer to `/Applications`.
   * Open a Terminal and Type `sudo` and a space(` `)
   * Open a Finder and Go to `Applications` > Right Click the Latest macOS Installer Your Model Supported(e.g. install macOS Monterey) > Click "Show Package Contents"
   * Go to "Contents" > "Resources"